rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-1-boxed-patterns.md

 ```

 Similar as above, and in regards to a type-3 defining node, the scope's exit
-event must be mapped onto the type-1 exit event of the doctree's root.
+event must be mapped onto the type-1 exit event of the doctree's root (i.e.
+the scope's parent container).

 * Open the scope when entering the node's start-tag.
 * Close the scope when processing the root's end-tag.